vicke4/react-native-item-select/README.md

 # React Native Item Select

-Sometimes selecting items from dropdowns or checkboxes just don't cut it.
+Sometimes selecting items from dropdowns or checkboxes just doesn't cut it.
 You may need a fancy grid item picker.
-May be this highly customizable List Grid item(s) picker for React Native is what you're looking for.
+Maybe this highly customizable List Grid item(s) picker for React Native is what you're looking for.

 <br />
 <p align="middle">